 Critical Path Method is a management team designed to help teams identify the most important tasks and find the fastest route to accomplishing goals.
-With the help of this technique, teams can identify the most critical tasks and prioritize them accordingly to make sure the end-products are delivered on time.
+With the help of this technique, teams can identify the most critical tasks and prioritize them accordingly to make sure the end products are delivered on time.

 Critical path prioritizes and links all the tasks, the completion of the last task in the path indicates the completion of the project.
-All the tasks linked on the critical path are interrelated and have to be completed on time in order for the project to be successful.
+All the tasks linked on the critical path are interrelated and have to be completed on time for the project to be successful.

 Creating a critical path can help teams determine the exact duration in which the project will be completed.
 The critical path method or CPM allows you to break the project into smaller, easily manageable chunks and offers more clarity into the working of the project.